Infection Definitions

 - Describe the extent & nature of the disease

-- Provide more comprehensive, accurate & clinically relevant information on patient characteristics
+- Provide more comprehensive, accurate, and clinically relevant information on patient characteristics

 - Serve as a starting point for etiological studies